 If no timezone is specified, the system defaults to local Employee’s timezone to support the needs of global teams.

 Limits can be configured at either the Project or Employee within Project, with up to three distinct cycle limits per project.
+The employee-level time limits override project-level limits, ensuring that specific employee configurations take priority.

 Once the Time Limit is reached, Employees will be unable to log additional time on that project until their current active cycle, in which they reached the limit, resets.